jonathandion/awesome-emails/README.md

 - [React Email](https://react.email/) - A collection of high-quality, unstyled components for creating beautiful emails using React and TypeScript.
 - [Mailing](https://www.mailing.run/) - Build emails in React, send from anywhere.
 - [JSX-email](https://jsx.email/) - JSX Mail is an email framework that uses React to create email templates.
+- [Beefree SDK](https://github.com/BeefreeSDK/beefree-react-demo) - Embeddable no-code, drag-and-drop email builder for React applications.
+Build, edit, and export emails.
+Option to import existing email HTML templates, and to use AI to create or edit emails.

 ### Misc